 OS Deployer works as provides a disk imaging tool that enables you to create an image OS and data partitions of the disk in your computer and store them in an Image Repository, a network share.
 This OS image can be deployed in the required system in the time of need.
 Administrators must provide a proper OS for users' computers without disturbing the systems' functionalities.
 To deploy an OS, the admin has to capture an image of the system containing the required OS.
 Once the admin sets up a master computer with the required operating system, they can easily acquire the disk image using the techniques listed below.
 OS Deployer supports both online and offline imaging modes to image a computer.
 These images can either be deployed on a bare-metal computer or a computer with a corrupted OS.

-This method allows administrators to capture the image of a system when it is live and functioning in the network.
-This method doesn't require a system reboot to perform disk imaging, and the user on the system can continue to work without suspending any operations.
+This method allows administrators to capture the disk image of a system when it is live and functioning in the network.
+This method does not require a system reboot to perform imaging.
+It finishes the work, without interrupting the user and their ongoing work.

-Administrators can use this method to image a system in the network that is shut down.
+Administrators can use this method to acquire the disk image of a system in the network that is shut down.
 When this method is used, the system is booted into the Windows pre-installation environment, and disk imaging is performed using the WinPE component.
-This WinPE component can be stored within bootable media (USB, ISO, PXE).
+This WinPE component can be stored within the bootable media (USB, ISO, PXE).

-Ability to shrink partitions: By shrinking the disk partitions, you can reduce the space occupied by the primary partitions and logical drivers.
-This also helps to eliminate the disk size incompatiblility errors.
+By shrinking the disk partitions, you can reduce the space occupied by the primary partitions and logical drivers.
+This also helps to eliminate the disk size incompatibility errors.